by Aaron Glantz

 On June 15, the SBA, using money from the $787 billion American Recovery and Reinvestment Act, launched the ARC program, America’s Recovery Capital, giving banks and credit unions 100 percent guarantees so they’re taking no risk when they make loans of up to $35,000 to previously successful, currently struggling small businesses to help them ride out the recession.

-Under the program, the borrower pays no interest and makes no payments for 12 months, then has five years to repay the loan.
+Under the program, the borrower pays no interest and makes no payments for 12 months, then has five years to repay the loan, if you won’t be able to pay the loan then Refinansiering.nu can help you out.
 SBA charges no fees and pays interest to the lender at prime – the rate of interest at which banks lend to favored customers – plus 2 percent.